bluxmit/alnoda-docs/mkdocs/docs/about/intro.md

 of containerization, we enable users to isolate their projects, back up their work, conduct isolated experiments, work on any computer, share workspaces, and collaborate effortlessly.

+!!! warning
+    These Alnoda features are in active development, and not publicly available yet: 1) workspace deployment on cloud server;
+    2) workspace deployment in Kubernetes; 3) Alnoda desktop app